 Workshop participants offer their views on scenario planning and why a project such as this is necessary today.

-APLN-RECNA-Nautilus project using scenario planning to evaluate different futures and generate recommendations for governments, civil society and market actors to address existential risks.
+Using scenario planning to evaluate different futures and generate recommendations for governments, civil society and market actors to address existential risks.
+In collaboration with RECNA.

 Final report of the Pandemic-Nuclear-Nexus project with proposals to address nuclear threats through constituent engagement, technological solutions and regional approaches.

-Richard Tanter suggests that an extensive regional dialogue on the legitimacy and utility of nuclear weapons is needed to institutionalize and make effective The Treaty on the Prohibition of Nuclear ...
+Richard Tanter suggests that an extensive regional dialogue on the legitimacy and utility of nuclear weapons is needed to institutionalize and make effective the TPNW.

 Lynn Eden discusses the implications and differences in developing plans to prepare for, understand, prevent and mitigate infrequent disasters like pandemics and nuclear war.